kentor/www.kentor.dev/posts/2016-11-05-testing-promise-all-side-effects-with-async-await.md

 I had to write a test that asserted some side effect of running the `then` handler of a [`Promise.all`][p].
-I could control the resolution timing of the promises passed to `Promise.all` using [`Deferred`][d] objects, but since I didn't have control of the `Promise.all` call, I had dig deeper to figure out how to write the test case.
+I could control the resolution timing of the promises passed to `Promise.all` using [`Deferred`][d] objects, but since I wasn't returning the `Promise.all` call, I had dig deeper to figure out how to control the resolution timing of the `Promise.all`.

 Here's a minimal test case using [`jest`][j] (note: this would also work with [`mocha`][m]) illustrating what I had to deal with: